Welcome, Guest.

 The best desert birds are found south of Goulimime and although the birds are probably found throughout the arid plains there are spots that are guaranteed to produce good birds.

 One such spot is known as the �Tan-Tan 100km post� about 35km south of the town.
-Larks possible in this area include Greater Short-toed Lark and Lesser Short-toed Lark, Desert Lark and Bar-tailed Desert Lark, Greater Hoopoe-Lark, Thick-billed Lark and Temminck's Horned Lark.
+Larks possible in this area include Greater Short-toed Lark and Mediterranean Short-toed Lark, Desert Lark and Bar-tailed Desert Lark, Greater Hoopoe-Lark, Thick-billed Lark and Temminck's Horned Lark.
 Black Wheatear, White-tailed Wheatear, Red-rumped Wheatear and Desert Wheatear are also regularly seen here as well as Trumpeter Finch and Streaked Scrub Warbler and Tristram's Warbler.

 Cream-coloured Courser and Black-bellied Sandgrouse, Crowned Sandgrouse and Spotted Sandgrouse also occur.